 More than half a million babies are born prematurely each year in the United States.
 And, while chances are good that your little one will not need the Neonatal Intensive Care Unit (NICU), it's still a good enough reason to give birth in a hospital with all the specialized services and care.

 Why Would My Baby Need the NICU?

 Babies may be sent to the neonatal intensive care unit (NICU) if they're born prematurely, have difficulties during delivery or show signs of a problem in their first days of life.
-The St. Luke's Auxiliary Neonatal Intensive Care Unit offers equipment designed specifically for infants with staff specially trained in newborn care and conditions.
-It is the area's only Level II NICU, employing three neonatologists and three neonatal nurse practitioners to provide in-hospital 24/7 coverage.
+UnityPoint Health's Neonatal Intensive Care Units offer equipment designed specifically for infants with staff specially trained in newborn care and conditions to provide in-hospital 24/7 coverage.